Fruits of Passion: Release

 The film was released in France on 3 June 1981 as Les fruits de la passion and as Shanhai ijin shōkan - Chaina Dōru in Japan with censoring of the pubic areas in November 1981.
 The USA release as Fruits of Passion with English dubbing occurred in November 1982.
 A version in Japanese with English subtitles on VHS tape and DVD was published as Fruits of Passion - The Story of "O" Continued on 20 June 2000.
 A digitally remastered version of the film was released in Japan in Japanese, English and French with Japanese subtitles in December 2005.

 Reception

-Reaction to the film has been mixed, Roberta Novielli described it as "shallow and decadent" and Jasper Sharp calls it "minor Terayama" whose "charms are mainly cosmetic", the costuming, sets and cinematography.
-Thomas and Yuko Mihara Weisser give the movie three stars out of four but say it is based on the "look" of the film and not on its narrative or coherence.
+Reaction to the film has been mixed.
+Roberta Novielli described it as "shallow and decadent", while Jasper Sharp called it "minor Terayama" whose "charms are mainly cosmetic", the costuming, sets and cinematography.
+Thomas and Yuko Mihara Weisser gave the movie three stars out of four, but say it is based on the "look" of the film and not on its narrative or coherence.